What the experts say

-Recent publications are starting to redress the balance with one focusing on the importance of recognizing the relationship and differences between maximum strength training and a more complete approach to strength and power training to optimize performance.
+Recent publications are starting to redress the balance with one focusing on the importance of recognizing the relationship and differences between maximum strength training and a complete approach to strength and power training to optimize performance.

 In a further paper having established that this form of training is not only safe but also beneficial to the young athlete the effect of different training frequencies on developing and maintaining muscle strength in children is investigated.

 Coaches are becoming increasingly familiar with the idea that plyometric training can be very successfully used on the back of a specific strength-conditioning program and alongside power training to develop peak performance in many athletes.
 A recent report looks at how plyometrics may be adapted in terms of type and intensity for use by coaches working with young athletes.
 Reference is given to the considerations to the height of any barriers or boxes employed, the nature of the training surface, footwear, technique and the number of repetitions as well as proposals for progression.

 Coaches dread hearing the words, 'Sorry coach I cannot train, l am injured' or, 'Sorry coach I cannot train, l am ill'.
 The former sends most coaches into a flat spin since few are qualified in injury assessment and treatment.
-After initial diagnosis, all too often a long period of rest is advocated when it may actually be advisable to engage in a short period of rest followed by a carefully managed rehabilitation program.
+After initial diagnosis, all too often a long period of rest is advocated when it may be advisable to engage in a short period of rest followed by a carefully managed rehabilitation program.

 A recent study looked into chronic Achilles tendinosis, a condition quite prevalent with middle-aged recreational athletes, whereby the tendon becomes thickened.
 After following a specific rehabilitation program based on heavy-load eccentric calf muscle training, 22 of the 25 patients not only reported improvement but also the re-measurement of their tendon thickness supported this.
 It was concluded that eccentric load training was critical in this improvement.
 The implication here to coaches looking at rehabilitating athletes with this condition is obvious.